google-fabric/galley/README.md

 Galley is a tool for managing docker dependencies.
-Docker makes it easy to connect two containers together, through '--links', but managing what services your infrastructure uses, and how those services are connected together can be challenging with docker alone.
-Galley bridges that gap.
+Docker makes it easy to connect two containers together, through '--links', but managing what services your infrastructure uses, and how those services are connected together can be challenging with Docker alone.
+Galley bridges that gap, by letting you start exactly the containers you need to develop and test your services.

 Galley lets you think about your code in terms of 'services' rather than just containers.
-A service is simply a single container that depends on a fixed set of other containers.
+A service is simply a single container that depends on a fixed set of other containers, and the set of dependencies may vary between environments (dev, test, integration, etc).

-When you start, create, or run a service, galley knows to make sure that its linked dependencies are running too.
+When you start, create, or run a service, for a particular environment galley knows to make sure that its linked dependencies are running too.

 Using galley is a two step process:

 1. Write a Galleyfile defining your applications, dependencies, and environments, and point galley at the file.
   - Galleyfiles are executable JS (or coffeescript), so you can treat your Galleyfile like code: DRY, version controlled, and composable.

 1. Run `galley run your-application.environment`
   - Galley respects familiar docker syntax
-  - Supports volume mapping, exposing ports, attaching and detaching running containers, and setting environment varialbes
+  - Supports volume mapping, exposing ports, attaching and detaching running containers, and setting environment variables
   - Can map local change into the container FAST, using a special rsync container.
 Invaluable for doing development with docker on a Mac without paying the NFS performance cost.

-Use `galley pull your-application.environment` to bring all the images your application depends to to their latest version.
+Use `galley pull your-application.environment` to bring all the images your application depends on to their latest version.

 Use `galley cleanup` to remove dangling images, and remove stopped, non-stateful containers (preserves your databases!)